 It is fiercely contested between six European six nations countries.
 The format integrates England, France, Wales, Ireland, Scotland, and Italy.

 Home rule advantage gets alternated each year.
 All teams play against the other five only once throughout a total of 15 matches per season.

 Two RBS points get awarded for every win and one point per team for a draw.
 The triumphant team with the most rugby union points after all the games finish is duly crowned the Rugby Union Six Nations Champions.

-The RBS Six Nations Tournament will introduce a bonus-point system for the 2017 championship.
+The NatWest Six Nations Tournament introduced a bonus-point system for the 2017 championship.
 The new Six Nations rules encourage and reward teams for attacking play and try scoring.

-Teams will get 4 points for a win in the 6 Nations Competition 2017.
+Teams will get 4 points for a win in the 6 Nations Competition.
 Scoring four or more tries will also earn the team an extra bonus point.

 A losing team could actually grab two bonus points.
 They would get 1 if they score four or more tries and extra point if they lose by less than a 7 point margin.